 New Jersey residents who attend an in-state, public, four-year institution and have an annual adjusted gross income (AGI) between

 $0 and $65,000 will pay a net price of $0 for tuition and fees during their third and fourth years of study.
 Students who have AGIs between $65,001 and $80,000 will pay a discounted net price of no more than $7,500 for tuition and fees.
 GSG covers the cost of tuition and fees that are not already covered by federal and state financial aid or other scholarships.
 Students must be enrolled full time (at least 12 credits per semester) and must be working toward completing their first Bachelor’s degree.

 How to Apply

-You will automatically be considered for the GSG when you complete the Free Application for Federal Student Aid (FAFSA) or, if you qualify as a NJ Dreamer, the NJ Alternative Financial Aid Application.
-The deadline* to apply for Academic Year 2022-23 is April 15, 2022.
-Get started here: https://www.hesaa.org/Pages/financialaidhub.aspx
+You will automatically be considered for the GSG when you complete the Free Application for Federal Student Aid (FAFSA) or, if you qualify as a NJ Dreamer, the NJ Alternative Financial Aid Application You must file your application by established deadline dates.
+To view deadline dates, click here: https://www.hesaa.org/Pages/StateApplicationDeadlines.aspx

 Q. How do I determine my AGI?

 A. For dependent students, only parent(s’)/guardian(s’) AGIs are considered, not the student’s income.
 For independent students, the AGI of the student and spouse, if applicable, is considered.

 Q. For how long am I eligible for GSG?A. Students who satisfy all eligibility criteria may receive GSG up to the overall cap of four (4) semesters.

 Q. How many credits must I earn to be considered a third- or fourth-year student?